 All IEEE journals require an Open Researcher and Contributor ID (ORCID) for all authors.
 To create an ORCID, please visit: https://orcid.org/register.
 The author will need a registered ORCID in order to submit a manuscript or review a proof in this journal.

 Style for Manuscript Submissions

 All papers must be submitted using the IEEE TRANSACTIONS two-column format.
-For manuscript preparation guidelines, visit the Preparation of Papers for IEEE TRANSACTIONS AND JOURNALS at the following URL:
+For general manuscript preparation guidelines, visit the IEEE Author Center at http://ieeeauthorcenter.ieee.org/.
+Article templates, including guidance on stylistic elements such as figures, tables, equations, abbreviations, etc. are available at: http://ieeeauthorcenter.ieee.org/create-your-ieee-article/use-authoring-tools-and-ieee-article-templates/ieee-article-templates/templates-for-transactions/.

 During submission, all related prior publications and related current submissions in other journals or conferences should be fully declared.
 Include a pdf copy of those papers, as well as a prepublication statement explaining the overlap and differences of the submitted manuscripts for the convenience of the reviewers.
 Furthermore, authors should inform the Editor-in-Chief of any related submissions made while their JSSC submission is in review.